-We aim to deliver a greater total return than the FTSE All-Share Index, after fees, over any five-year period.
+We aim to generate a greater total return than the FTSE All-Share Index, after fees, over any five-year period.
 Total return means the return we receive from the value of our investments increasing (capital growth) plus the income we receive from our investments (dividend payments).
-We use the FTSE All-Share Index as a target for our fund's return because we want to offer you a better return than the UK stock market.
+We use the FTSE All-Share Index as a target for our fund's return and the income we pay because we want to offer you a better income and higher returns than the UK stock market.
+Increasing your income payments at least in line with the CPI measure of inflation protects your future spending power.